caltechlibrary/cloud-init-examples/InvenioRDM-setup.md

-Invenio RDM setup
+Invenio RDM Setup
 =================

-This is a recipe for getting a development version of Invenio-RDM running inside a multipass VM with a GUI environment (using Microsoft Remote Desktop) so that you can check out the local development with a web browser (e.g. Firefox) without going outside of the VM.
+This is a recipe for getting a development version of InvenioRDM running inside a multipass VM with a GUI environment (using Microsoft Remote Desktop) so that you can check out the local development with a web browser (e.g. Firefox) without going outside of the VM.

 NOTE: On macOS on a M1 processor the InvenioRDM package may not install properly.
 YMMV